Specialized Treatment for Uterine Fibriods

 Risk factors that could make a woman more likely to get uterine fibroids are heredity, race and environmental factors.
 If your mother or sister had fibroids, your risk of developing them is increased.
 Black women are more likely to get fibroids than other racial groups, and black women tend to get them at younger ages.
 Women who get their first period at a young age are also more likely to develop fibroids, as are women who use birth control, are obese or have a vitamin D deficiency.
 A diet higher in red meat and lower in green vegetables and fruits also increases the risks of developing fibroids.

 Find Your Inner Health and Outer Beauty™

 Improving your quality of life in the safest way possible is our top priority at Honu Women’s Health.
-This is why, in most cases, we will recommend uterine fibroid treatment that best fits your symptoms, type and size of fibroid and stage of life.
+This is why, in most cases, we will recommend uterine fibroid options that best fit your symptoms, type and size of fibroid, and stage of life.
 We believe in caring for women’s total body health and embrace the fact that every woman has a uniqueness in body, mind and spirit.
 We never take a one-size-fits-all approach to women’s health and look forward to developing a customized plan for optimizing your health.

 Contact us today to start your journey to better health and a renewed quality of life.